-- identification;

-- Price per share;

-- Exact name of corporation;

-- Principal exchange upon which sold,

-- if listed on an exchange; and

-- Nine-digit CUSIP number (defined below).
+• Nine-digit CUSIP number (defined below).

-- elow).

-- Bonds.
+Bonds.
 For bonds, indicate:

 - Quantity and denomination;

 - Name of obligor;

 - Date of maturity;

 - Interest rate;

 - Interest due date;

-- Principal exchange, if listed on an
+- Principal exchange, if listed on an exchange; and

-- exchange; and

 - Nine-digit CUSIP number.

 If the stock or bond is unlisted, show the company's principal business office.